 Caleigh Havansek (She/Her/Hers) is a born and raised Chicagoan who is excited to be teaching in the city she loves.
 She recently graduated from Viterbo University with her B.S. in Theatre Education, where she led the Viterbo Improv Team and worked on a variety of productions as a stage manager and designer.
 In addition to working with Emerald City Theatre, Caleigh also works with Chicago Children’s Theatre and Improv Playhouse.
 She is grateful to be able to combine her love of education and theater, working to give children a platform to find and use their voices.

-Brittany Hines (She/Her/Hers) is ecstatic to teach for Emerald City Theatre!
-Brittany graduated from The Hartt School in 2016 with a BFA in Musical Theatre and has been working professionally ever since.
-She has performed in various productions at The Ivoryton Playhouse (Ivoryton, CT), The Palace Theatre (Manchester, NH), and has been out on tour with Bright Star Children’s Theatre.
-Brittany is also a teaching artist for Dream Big Performing Arts Workshop and a teaching artist apprentice for Northlight Theatre’s Speak Up! program bringing theater for social justice into schools.
+Brittany Hines (She/Her/Hers) graduated from The Hartt School in 2016 with a BFA in Musical Theatre and has been working professionally ever since.
+She has performed in various productions at The Ivoryton Playhouse, The Palace Theatre, and has been out on tour with Bright Star Children’s Theatre.

-Thomson Jaffe (She/Her/Hers) is very excited to be working with Emerald City Theatre.
-Originally from Cohasset, MA, she earned her BA in Theatre and teaching certification in Secondary English and Communications from DeSales University (Center Valley, PA).
+Thomson Jaffe (She/Her/Hers) earned her B.A. in Theatre and teaching certification in Secondary English and Communications from DeSales University.
 Thomson previously spent 17 months with the Missoula Children’s Theatre, traveling the US and Canada as a tour actor/director.
-Since moving to Chicago in August 2016, Thomson has had the pleasure of working with Poetry Pals, Adventure Stage Chicago, Windy City Performs, American Theater Company, and Lookingglass Theatre.
+Since moving to Chicago in Aug.
+2016, Thomson has had the pleasure of working with Poetry Pals, Adventure Stage Chicago, Windy City Performs, American Theater Company, and Lookingglass Theatre.

-Becky Keeshin (She/Her/Hers) is originally from Highland Park, Illinois and is a recent graduate from The Theatre School at DePaul with her BFA in Acting.
-Acting credits include work with Writers Theatre, The Music Theatre Company, First Folio, Lifeline, Citadel, GreatWorks, Nashville Children’s Theatre, American Theater Company, Red Orchid, and right here at Emerald City Theatre in Mother Goose’s Garden.
+Becky Keeshin (She/Her/Hers) is a graduate from The Theatre School at DePaul with her BFA in Acting.
+Acting credits include work with Writers Theatre, The Music Theatre Company, First Folio, Lifeline, Citadel, GreatWorks, Nashville Children’s Theatre, American Theater Company, Red Orchid, and right here at Emerald City in Mother Goose’s Garden.
 She is represented by Grossman and Jack Talent and is thrilled and honored to have the opportunity to work with so many wonderful children and fellow artists at ECT!

 Heather Keith (She/Her/Hers) received her MM in vocal performance from Ohio University and her BFA in Musical Theatre from Marietta College.
 Heather works as a teaching artist with Lyric Opera of Chicago and is on the ChiME vocal and early childhood faculty.
-She has also taught with Chicago Opera Theater.
-When she is not teaching, Heather continues to perform and direct in the Chicago area.
-Past performances include Susanna in Marriage of Figaro, Despina in Così Fan Tutte, Gretel in Hansel and Gretel, and the role of La Ciesca in Gianna Schicci.
+Past performances include; Susanna in Marriage of Figaro, Despina in Così fan tutte, Gretel in Hansel and Gretel and the role of La Ciesca in Gianni Schicci.

 Mary Kirwan (She/Her/Hers) is originally from Cincinnati, Ohio and is a graduate from The Theatre School at DePaul University with her BFA in Theatre Arts concentrating in Theatre for Young Audiences (TYA).
 She is currently a special education classroom assistant at Ogden International Jenner campus.
 She is thrilled and honored to collaborate with the many talented children and artists associated with Emerald City Theatre!

-Becca Levy (She/Her/Hers) is delighted to be teaching with Emerald City Theatre!
-She is a Chicago-based Teaching Artist, Production Manager, and Stage Manager who has worked with various fantastic theater companies all over town.
+Becca Levy (She/Her/Hers) is a Chicago based Teaching Artist, Production Manager, and Stage Manager who has worked with various fantastic theatre companies all over town.
 She began working with ECT as a Summer Camp Coordinator and joined the teaching team.
-Before that, she taught theater and served as Program Director for the interdisciplinary arts program at Olin-Sang-Ruby Union Institute for four summers.
 She is a proud ensemble member at Strawdog Theatre Company and holds a BFA in Stage Management from Western Michigan University.